CodeChron/fullstack-js-preview-docs/create_note.md

 }
 ```

-- Discuss: Stateful React components, use of the constructor, passing props, binding, propTypes, and default props
+- Discuss: Stateful React components, use of the constructor, passing props, binding, propTypes, and default props.

 ## Auto-binding functions
 Why is binding necessary?
 See [Why and how to bind methods in your React component classes](http://reactkungfu.com/2015/07/why-and-how-to-bind-methods-in-your-react-component-classes/).